sydneymwong/sydneymwong.github.io/_posts/2018-10-30-vegan-morocco.md

 ## Marrakech
 ### Jemaa el-Fna
-**Earth Cafe** - Vegetarian with vegan options, 2, Derb Zawak, Riad Zitoun Kedim, Medina.
+**Earth Cafe** - Vegetarian with vegan options, 2, Derb Zawak, Riad Zitoun Kedim, Medina.<br/>
 This restaurant is down one of the narrow alleys in the Jemaa el-Fna.
 The easiest way to find this restaurant is to use Google Maps.
 After you make your way to the main alley you will see signs above you leading you to Earth Cafe.
 The menu is in English and has a vegetarian section and a vegan section.
-There is a lot of cozy seating inside and it's a great place to have a respite away from the bustle of the market.
+There is a lot of cozy seating inside and it's a great place to have a respite away from the bustle of the market.<br/>
 [Website](http://www.earthcafemarrakech.com/) [HappyCow](https://www.happycow.net/reviews/earth-cafe-marrakech-13178)
 {% include image.html
             img="assets/vegan_morocco/Earth_Cafe_1.JPG"